 Use your head

 For example, the Halfords Helmet Light can easily be attached to a helmet or a bike’s handlebars.
 Having a light on your helmet can increase your visibility of the road as it’s lighting down from a higher angle.
-It also makes vehicles more aware of you, especially at roundabouts or junctions as the light will shine whichever direction you are looking.
+It also makes vehicles more aware of you, especially at roundabouts or junctions as the light will shine in whichever direction you’re looking.